Sophisticated Boom Box MMXVI: Background

 Prior to the Sophisticated Boom Box, Dead or Alive had released three greatest hits collections, Rip It Up (1987), Evolution: The Hits (2003) and That's The Way I Like It: The Best of Dead or Alive (2010), all on Epic/Sony Records.
-All three were composed of the band's UK singles, with only Evolution including the band's '90s and 2000s output.
+All three were composed of the band's UK singles, with only Evolution including the band's 1990s and 2000s output.
 Unlike the aforementioned compilations, Sophisticated Boom Box MMXVI was the first collection to comprehensively compile the Dead or Alive discography, including Pete Burns' solo material, however, excluding all material from earlier than Sophisticated Boom Boom (1984), the pre-Epic period.
 The set includes the UK number one "You Spin Me Round (Like A Record)", US dance number ones "Brand New Lover" and "Come Home (With Me Baby)" and Japanese number one "Turn Around And Count 2 Ten", where the latter remained atop the chart for 17 weeks.

-Fan The Flame (Part 1) (1990), Nukleopatra (1995) and Fragile (2000) were given new cover art and updates to their respective track lists for their debut UK releases as a part of the set.

-The collection would be succeeded by Invincible, a box set solely compiling the band's '90s and 2000s material, in 2020.

 Promotion

 The release of Sophisticated Boom Box MMXVI was announced on September 8, 2016 via Demon Music Group as a "personally curated [by Burns and Coy] 19 disc set, featuring the original album tracklistings plus a plethora of rarities, live recordings, alternate mixes, instrumental versions and more than 12 previously unreleased remixes and tracks from their vaults, bringing a unique collection together from the band’s internationally successful career for the very first time."
 A promo video for the set was released shortly after on the band's Facebook group on Amazon and YouTube, featuring the music videos for the singles, "You Spin Me Round", "Lover Come Back To Me", "Brand New Lover", "In Too Deep", "Something In My House", "That's The Way (I Like It)" and the 2003 version of "You Spin Me Round" from Evolution: The Hits.
 Burns was due to appear on the British talk show Loose Women to promote the set on October 24, 2016, the day after he died, but pulled out the week prior due to "ill health".